core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 As long as a server uses the same Security Context to protect its responses to the same request, the client MUST consider the response with the highest Partial IV as the freshest response from that server among those protected with that Security Context, regardless of the order of arrival.
 Within a long exchange, implementations need to make sure that a response without Partial IV is considered the oldest response from the replying server within that long exchange.

 The method defined in this section is not relevant for responses to requests that are neither group requests nor Observe requests.
-In fact, for each of such requests, there is at most one response and only from one, individually targeted server in the group.
+In fact, for each of such requests, there is at most one response and only from one individually targeted server in the group.

 # Message Reception # {#sec-message-reception}